Donald Trump’s Aides Keep Him In A ‘Positive Feedback Loop’ Over Coronavirus, Sources Claim

 In order to make things look better for the president, aides are allegedly selective about the media commentary that they show him, and they present him with charts and statistics that paint the U.S. coronavirus response in a more positive light.

-This famously played out on television during an interview with Fox News’ Chris Wallace.
-Wallace pointed out that the U.S. has a high mortality rate, to which Trump asked his press secretary Kayleigh McEnany to show him one of his charts.
+This famously played out on television during an interview on Fox News with Chris Wallace.
+Wallace pointed out that the U.S. has a high mortality rate, to which Trump asked his press secretary, Kayleigh McEnany, to show him one of his charts.

-That chart painted the country’s response in a more flattering light than some others, but as some people noted, it left off key countries, which made the United States look better off than it actually was.
+That chart painted the country’s response in a more flattering light than some others, but as some people noted, it left off key countries, which made the U.S. look better off than it actually was.

-The Post reports that this “positive feedback loop” extends to criticizing the Trump on certain decisions he has made, like withdrawing the country from the World Health Organization.
+The Washington Post reports that this “positive feedback loop” extends to criticizing the president on certain decisions he has made, like withdrawing the country from the World Health Organization.
 Those surrounding him are reportedly unwilling to speak out.

 “Everybody is too scared of their own shadow to speak the truth,” one senior official said.